turbot/powerpipe/README.md

 ## Turbot Pipes

 Bring your team to [Turbot Pipes](https://turbot.com/pipes) to use Powerpipe together in the cloud.
+In a Pipes workspace you can use [Steampipe](https://github.com/turbot/steampipe) for data access, Powerpipe to visualize query results, and [Flowpipe](https://github.com/turbot/flowpipe) to automate workflow.

 ## Open source and contributing